siemens/django-dingos/docs/dingos_app_layout.rst

 The DINGOS views.
 Refert to the
 `Django documentation on class-based views`_.

+When writing and testing views, do not even start without the excellent `Django Debug Toolbar`_: it shows you, for example, how many which SQL queries were executed (which will help you to find the right configuration for the `prefetch_related`_ and `select_related`_

-.. _Django documentation on custom django-admin commands: https://docs.djangoproject.com/en/1.6/howto/custom-management-commands/
+.. _Django documentation on custom django-admin commands: https://docs.djangoproject.com/en/dev/howto/custom-management-commands/

 .. _Django documentation on the template language: https://docs.djangoproject.com/en/dev/topics/templates/

 .. _Django Grappelli: https://django-grappelli.readthedocs.org/en/latest/

-.. _Django documentation on the admin site: https://docs.djangoproject.com/en/1.6/ref/contrib/admin/
+.. _Django documentation on the admin site: https://docs.djangoproject.com/en/dev/ref/contrib/admin/

 .. _django-filter: https://django-filter.readthedocs.org/en/latest/